 The areas include the western communities of Quince Orchard and the McGown property that are contiguous to County land.
-The enclaves are the islands of County land surrounded by a municipality.
-Over time, due to municipal annexations, six enclaves have been created-geographic areas that are within the County's jurisdiction, but are completely surrounded by a municipality.
+Over time, due to municipal annexations, enclaves have been created-geographic areas that are within the County's jurisdiction, but are completely or nearly completely surrounded by a municipality.

-Five of the enclaves are surrounded by the City of Gaithersburg and one is surrounded by the City of Rockville:
+Five of the enclaves areas are within the City of Gaithersburg and one (Hi Wood) is within the City of Rockville:

 - The National Institute of Standards and Technology (NIST) and Londonderry and Hoyle's Addition

 - Rosemont

 - Oakmont and Walnut Hill

 - Washingtonian Residential

-- Washingtonian Light Industrial
+- Washingtonian Light Industrial Park

-- Hi Wood
+- Hi Wood.

 For the most part, these areas are built-out with stable, mature residential neighborhoods, long-term institutional uses, or light industrial uses.
-While significant change is not anticipated or recommended, this section highlights several issues.
-Existing land use and zoning maps for the Plan area are included in this section as well as maps for each area and enclave.
+While significant change is not anticipated or recommended for most of these areas, this section highlights several issues, including the need for a new local park in the Quince Orchard area.
+Existing land use and zoning maps for the Plan area are included in this section.